$h^1\ne h_1$ for Anderson t-motives

+Practically the same notion of duality is defined in [P], Definition 3.2.10; the same notation $P^{\vee}$ for the dual of $P$ is used.

+{\bf 1.8.2.} Let $M$ be an Anderson t-motive and $E(M)$ the corresponding t-module.
+Some authors call $E(M)$ the dual of $M$, because the functor $M \mapsto E(M)$ is anti-equivalent.

+{\bf 1.8.3.} Maurischat in [M], very beginning of Section 4 considers a t-module $E$ and an associated object $\g M$, he calls it a dual t-motive. $\g M$ is covariant with respect to $E$, hence it is contravariant with respect to a t-motive $M$ such that $E=E(M)$.
+This $\g M$ has nothing common with both above $M'$, $M^{\vee}$.
+It is a $\p\{\s\}$-module (where $\s=\tau^{-1}$) but not a $\p\{\tau\}$-module.

+Therefore, we see that only $M^{\vee}$ is related with $M'$ by (1.8.1.1), while $E(M)$ and $\g M$ are not related with $M'$.

+Recall that later the word "dual" will always mean $M'$ --- the dual in the meaning of [GL07].
+Its disadvantage is that $M'$ is not defined for all $M$, but there are more advantages: formulas (1.9.1), lemma 1.10.2, commutativity with the lattice functor, close analogy with the duality of abelian varieties with MIQF ([GL09]) and of abelian varieties of CM-type ([GL07], Section 12, especially Remark 12.4.1).

+$M'$ is defined in [GL07], (1.8); for an explicit formula see [GL07], (1.10.1).
+Namely, let $M$ be a t-motive and its $Q$ from (1.4.1).
+If there exists a t-motive $M'$ such that its $Q(M')$ satisfies

+then $M'$ is called the dual of $M$.
+If it exists then it is well-defined, see [GL07].

-Not all t-motives have dual, although most of them have.
-See [L07], Section 11 for explicit examples; according [L07], Theorem 10.3, all pure t-motives having $N=0$ have dual, except the trivial exception of t-motives having $r=n$.
+Not all Anderson t-motives have dual.
+We shall use only t-motives defined by the formula (1.10.1) with $N=0$, they all have dual, see Lemma 1.10.2.
+It is known that all pure t-motives having $N=0$ have a dual, except the trivial exception of t-motives having $r=n$ ([GL07], Theorem 10.3).
+Explicit formulas for duals of a large class of t-motives are given in [GL07], Section 11.

+The only application of the notion of duality that we need is the Proposition 1.9, it permits to reduce the calculation of $H_1(M)$ to the calculation of $H^1(M')$.

 {\bf Proposition 1.9.} If the dual t-motive $M'$ exists then there exists a canonical isomorphism

 and hence $H_1(M)\to H^1(M')$, because $(M')'=M$.